subho404/Juspay-Assignment/README.md

 🛠 How the Project Is Designed
 Why This Stack

-Next.js 14 (App Router) gives us fast routing, better server-side rendering, and a more modern developer experience.
+React.js 14 (App Router) gives us fast routing, better server-side rendering, and a more modern developer experience.

-Tailwind CSS v4 makes styling quick and consistent, with improved performance in the latest version.
+CSS v4 makes styling quick and consistent, with improved performance in the latest version.

 Recharts simplifies building responsive, interactive visualizations—perfect for dashboards.